johntango/AssistantContextWindow/README.md

 jrw@mit.edu (email me if you find issues)
 Thanks to following for their tools

+This is an initial version that demonstrates the "Thread Context Window" in action.
+User prompts and Assistant answers are added to the Thread Messages.
+None are deleted When we get a new thread we start all over again with only the system prompt repeated.

+You can create an Assistant by giving a name.
+It checks if that name is in use and if so returns the assistant_id of that previous version.
+The assistant is given a basic System Prompt - You are a helpful assistant It also creates a new thread to run on.
+You then create a user: Message and next hit Run to run the thread with all messages on it including the new one.
+You then need to check the Status of the Run (completed, in_progress, awaiting_action) Finally you can get all messages on the thread.

 ## YouTube Video https://youtu.be/1dWdqAAOJeY

 ## References developersdigest/OpenAI_Function_Toolkit_And_Library